 The world is bifurcating between East and West, with a third, more neutral block in-between just as during the Cold War (Mexico is in this latter block).

 The inevitable result of all of this drama is that re-shoring will become a top priority for Western companies and governments.
-After having outsourced most of its production of goods to China over the past 20 years, the US has found itself in a situation where it must re-shore production and reduce its exposure to China.
+After outsourcing most of its production of goods to China over the past 20 years, the US finds itself in a situation where it is choosing to re-shore production and reduce its exposure to China.

 Western companies, whether they like it or not, will have to diversify away from China.
-A lot of this production with go to the likes to Vietnam, etc. But an obvious candidate is just across the border.
+A lot of this production will go to the likes of Vietnam, etc. But an obvious candidate is just across the border.
 Mexico will be in a prime position to massively benefit from this de-globalization and re-shoring trend.

-This is a net positive for the Mexican economy, which will translate into more local tourism internally and investment in the local real estate sector.
+This is a net positive for the Mexican economy, and it will translate into more local tourism internally and investment in the local real estate sector.

-In the presidential elections far-left candidate Claudia Sheinbaum was elected.
+In the presidential elections left candidate Claudia Sheinbaum was elected.

-She ran on an anti-mining, higher tax and more state involvement platform, which does not bode well for Mexico.
+She ran on an anti-mining, higher tax and greater state involvement platform.

-Having said this Mexico is a complex country.
+Having said this, Mexico is a complex country.
 Just as the government does not have the monopoly on violence (which it shares with cartels), it also does not completely control the economy.
-In effect, the Mexican economy hums along in spite of Government.

 Mexico has an economy that will muddle through, but with pockets of excellence

-I don’t expect explosive growth in Mexico, just the usual below potential, but steady growth that Mexico is used to.
+I don’t expect explosive growth in Mexico, just the usual below potential, yet steady growth that Mexico is used to.
+The policies of the current government, and the election of Trump will just lower the growth of Mexico but are unlikely, unto themselves, to lead to any short-term recession, barring a worldwide slump.

 The pockets of excellence driving the Mexican economy will undoubtedly be in the North close to the US border in wealthy cities such as Monterrey, which benefit in full force from the near-shoring trend.